|Course Name: Artificial Intelligence Methods for Social Good|

-In addition to providing a deep understanding of these methods, the course will introduce which societal challenges they can tackle and how through a series of case studies, in various domains including public health, food and agriculture, security, environmental sustainability, etc. The course will also cover special topics such as ethics of AI, common challenges in AI for Social Good problems, how to measure the impact of AI for Social Good projects, etc.
+In addition to providing a deep understanding of these methods, the course will introduce which societal challenges they can tackle and how through a series of case studies, in various domains including public health, food and agriculture, security, environmental sustainability, etc. The course will also cover special topics such as the ethics of AI, common challenges in AI for Social Good problems, how to measure the impact of AI for Social Good projects, etc.

 The course content is designed to not have too much overlap with other AI courses offered at CMU.
 Although the course is listed within SCS, it should be of interest to students in several other departments, including ECE, EPP, and SDS.
 The students will work in groups on a project exploring the possibility of using AI to help address a societal problem, with a project report and oral presentation delivered at the end of the semester.

 (17537, 9 Units) The students in this 9-unit course are expected to have taken at least three mathematics courses covering linear algebra, calculus, and probability.

 (17737, 12 Units) This 12-unit course is only open to graduate students (master’s and Ph.D. students) with previous programming experience and background knowledge in artificial intelligence.

 Please see the instructor if you are unsure whether your background is suitable for the course.

 At the end of the course, the students should be able to

 - Identify societal challenges that can potentially be tackled by AI methods, and determine which AI methods can be applied

 - Describe the AI methods covered in the course, including the basic concepts, the key algorithms, and the commonly-used implementation of the methods

 - Model the societal challenges as mathematical problems that AI techniques can be applied and propose how to adjust and modify the AI techniques to fit the problems